gjanco/mezmo-dd-marketplace/rapdev_solaris_agent/README.md

 The Solaris Agent provides the host metadata required to support the Datadog Infrastructure List, enabling your organization to work with Solaris host systems similar to other supported Datadog host operating systems.

 The Solaris Agent uses the same URLs and ports as the native agents.
-The Solaris Agent supports core infrastructure metrics, process checks and log tails.
-It does not support Agent checks, integrations, or service checks.
+The Solaris Agent supports core infrastructure metrics, process checks, and log tails.
+It does not support custom Agent checks, integrations, or service checks.

 ### Pricing
 Interested in using multiple RapDev integrations?
 Contact [ddsales@rapdev.io](mailto:ddsales@rapdev.io) for packaged pricing offers.

 ## Setup

-1. A current installation of curl is required on each Solaris Agent host system.
-The Solaris Agent was built and tested with curl from the [OpenCSW](https://www.opencsw.org/about/) project.
+1. Install a current version of cURL if your system does not have one available.
+The Solaris Agent was built and tested with cURL from the [OpenCSW](https://www.opencsw.org/about/) project.
 ```sh
 pkgadd -d http://get.opencsw.org/now
 /opt/csw/bin/pkgutil -U